NCBI-Hackathons/ncbi-cloud-tutorials/SRA tutorials/tutorial_SRA_run_selector.md

 ![RST Filter Selection](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/images/rst_filter_selection.png "RST Filter Selection")

-- Click the box for DATASTORE provider and AssemblyName to activate these filters.
+- Click the box for DATASTORE region and AssemblyName to activate these filters.
 They will appear as new boxes beneath the Filters List

 ![RST Chosen Filters](https://github.com/NCBI-Hackathons/ncbi-cloud-tutorials/blob/master/images/rst_chosen_filters.png "RST Chosen Filters")

-Select the relevant AssemblyName filter and the DATASTORE provider filter corresponding to your cloud provider.
+Select the relevant AssemblyName filter and the DATASTORE region filter corresponding to your cloud provider.

 The list of runs will now be limited to just those available at the cloud provider you will use, as well as aligned to the chosen reference genome.